-Plant : Ivy is a woody, evergreen, climbing plan which can colonies the tallest of deciduous trees.
+Plant : Ivy is a woody, evergreen, climbing plan which can colonize the tallest of deciduous trees.
 It is a great source of very late forage for honey bees.
 Whole trees can be buzzing with bees at the end of the autumn when other forage is scarce.
 It can grow on trees, rocks, walls and hedgerows.

-Flower : The flower is almost entirely made up of the ovary. it is small and round in shape and produces a berry type fruit.
+Flower : The flower is almost entirely made up of the ovary.
+It is small and round in shape and produces a berry type fruit.
 The flowers appear in umbels and have 5 small teeth-like sepals, 5 petals and 5 small stamens.
 It flowers between September and November.